The Fundamentals of CrowdfundingReading Time: 9 minutes

-By definition: It describes the collective effort of individuals who network and pool their resources usually via the Internet, to support efforts initiated by other people or organizations
+Crowdfunding by definition: It describes the collective effort of individuals who network and pool their resources usually via the internet, to support efforts initiated by other people or organizations.

-There are many forms of crowdfunding, but we’re going to give advice on creative crowdfunding, the type of campaigns you would see on Indiegogo or Kickstarter such as music, dance, photography and more specifically; film.
+There are many forms of crowdfunding, but we’re going to advise on creative crowdfunding, the type of campaigns you would see on Indiegogo or Kickstarter such as music, dance, photography, and more specifically; film.

-In the summer of 2012, I embarked on a crowdfunding campaign to raise funds for my web-series Grim: A Tale of Death.
-The goal was set at $16,000 — the bare minimum we needed to get the series off the ground and to start shooting.
+In 2012, I embarked on a crowdfunding campaign to raise funds for my web-series Grim: A Tale of Death.
+The goal was set at $16,000 — the bare minimum needed to get the series off the ground and start shooting.
 Grim eventually raised $19,200 – 120%

 Crowdfunding sites are popping up all over the web.
 The two most popular to use are Indiegogo and Kickstarter.
-While essentially the same thing, certain crooks and crannies turn differently which may advance or compromise your project.
-For example, Kickstarter campaigns only receive their funding if the campaign reaches their goal if the campaign does not reach the goal the funds do not get dispersed to the campaign owner.
-With Indiegogo, there is an option to receive the funds even if you do not complete the campaign, but this comes with a heavier fee.
+While essentially the same thing, particular crooks, and crannies turn differently, advancing or compromising your project.
+For example, Kickstarter campaigns only receive their funding if the campaign reaches their goal if the drive does not reach the goal the funds do not get dispersed to the campaign owner.
+With Indiegogo, there is an option to receive the funds even if you do not complete the campaign, but this comes with a more substantial fee.

-Initially a campaign owner would opt for Indiegogo as you will receive the money no matter what.
-But in the mind-set of your backers, they may be more tempted to back a project that has to reach its goal as it does not, they will not lose any money.
-However if you opt to receive funds anyway and the project has another $10,000 to raise within 7 days, people may be a little bit more pessimistic about backing you as you could fail, not be able to deliver the full project and still have their money.
+Initially, a campaign owner would opt for Indiegogo as you will receive the money no matter what.
+But in your backers’ mind-set, they may be more tempted to back a project that has to reach its goal as it does not, they will not lose any money.
+However, if you opt to receive funds anyway and the project has another $10,000 to raise within seven days, people may be a little bit more pessimistic about backing you as you could fail, not be able to deliver the full project and still have their money.

 The final area to look at for choosing a platform is that platforms reach.
-Currently Kickstarter has 518,000+ fans on Facebook while Indiegogo only has 74,000 fans.
-Kickstarter is ranked the 690th most popular site on Alexa.com and Indiegogo is only the 2,331st.
-There’s a clear winner of which site is the most popular.
-If you get project of the day on Kickstarter it is going to be seen by so many people and your project may go well over its goal.
+Currently, Kickstarter has 518,000+ fans on Facebook, while Indiegogo only has 74,000 fans.
+Kickstarter is ranked the 690th most popular site on Alexa.com, and Indiegogo is only the 2,331st.
+There’s a clear winner of which website is the most popular.
+If you get Project of The Day on Kickstarter, it will be seen by so many people, and your project may go well over its goal.

-However, as Kickstarter is so popular competition will be a lot fiercer, which may make it almost impossible to get that slot, especially if someone famous is campaigning at the same time as you.
+However, as Kickstarter is so popular, the competition will be a lot fiercer, which may make it almost impossible to get that slot, especially if someone famous is campaigning at the same time as you.

-If you hated math class at school you will hate the research.
+If you hated math class at school, you would hate the research.
 You will need to go over; those god awful pie charts, bar graphs, tables, data, numbers, audience algorithms things us creative people should stay away from.
-You need to know who is going to back you, why, when, where and how.
-More hours were put into research than were put into the campaign, and I was campaigning for 18 hours a day.
+You need to know who will back you, why, when, where, and how.
+More hours were put into research than were put into the campaign, and I campaigned for 18 hours a day.

-The first part of research is understanding your audience, and if you do not have one at the moment now would be the time to start building one.
+The first part of the research is understanding your audience, and if you do not have one at the moment, now would be the time to start building one.
 Having 3000 fans on a Facebook page does not mean you are going to get 3000 pledges.

-If someone has an extremely large fan base it does not mean you will have instant success.
+If someone has an extensive fan base, it does not mean you will have instant success.
 Take Freddie Wong.
-One the most successful channels on YouTube.
-At the time of his campaign they had over two million subscribers!
+One of the most successful channels on YouTube.
+At the time of his campaign, they had over two million subscribers!
 But they only raised $273,726.
-Even more they only had 5661 backers.
+Even more, they only had 5661 backers.
 That is 0.28305% of their subscriber list.
-Although they did smash their target as they raised 364%, but if I was Freddie or Brandon or another producer of VGHS I would be certain that I’d be close to hitting the million margin.
+Although they did smash their target as they raised 364%, if I were Freddie or Brandon or another producer of VGHS, I would be sure that I’d be close to hitting the million margin.
 Only 50cents each from one backer… But that was not the case.

-For two years, coming up to three I’ve been building an audience on our Facebook page.
-In an oversight, the audience building has been quite slow, but I have not gone around asking random people to like the page or liking other pages so they like ours.
-The page has been spread online with a simple message of asking people and to take a look if they are interested please like the page.
+For two years, coming up to three, I’ve been building an audience on our Facebook page.
+In an oversight, the audience building has been quite slow, but I have not gone around asking random people to like the page or wanting other pages, so they like ours.
+The page has been spread online with a simple message of asking people, and to take a look if they are interested, please like the page.

-Since November 2010 we’ve only acquired 1379 fans.
-That is around only 2 fans a day.
-Then when take into account the friends of those on board who have liked the page simply to support us.
-The amount of “fans” we have start to dwindle down.
-I would say only 800 of the fans on Facebook have liked the page because they are truly interested in the show.
-Now remove the inactive accounts and those who have left Facebook and the number is even smaller.
-For our goal that would mean getting 650 people to pledge $25, that is a lot of money.
+Since November 2010, we’ve only acquired 1379 fans.
+That is around only two fans a day.
+When taking into account the friends of those on board who have liked the page to support us.
+The amount of “fans” we have started to dwindle.
+I would say only 800 of the fans on Facebook have liked the page because they are genuinely interested in the show.
+Now remove the inactive accounts and those who have left Facebook, and the number is even smaller.
+For our goal, that would mean getting 650 people to pledge $25, that is a lot of money.

-If you reach 25% of your mark, then there’s a 90% chance of you hitting all of it.
-There are several factors that contribute to that statistic; One is that if you show enough determination to see your project through that far, you are going to put in the effort to carry it all the way.
+If you reach 25% of your mark, then there’s a 90% chance of hitting all of it.
+Several factors contribute to that statistic; One is that if you show enough determination to see your project through that far, you are going to put in the effort to carry it all the way.
 Another reason is that typically you gain enough supporters and key influencers to help you reach more people.
 It can be looked at as a tipping point or critical mass.
-It also puts you in a position for a key backer/investor with a large sum of money to come to the rescue if need be.
-Which happened to my campaign, we had plenty of grandiose backers, but a Rich from America and a Rich & Samantha from South Africa undoubtedly brought the campaign to a home run.
+It also puts you in a position for a critical backer/investor with a large sum of money to come to the rescue if need be.
+This happened to my campaign, we had plenty of grandiose backers, but a Rich from America and a Rich & Samantha from South Africa undoubtedly brought the drive to a home run.